-“It’s important to remember that everybody is at risk for heat-related illness,” said Chadwick Miller, MD, MS, associate professor, Department of Emergency Medicine at Wake Forest Baptist Medical Center.
-“While we know that young children and older adults are at higher risk for heat illness, we should also be reminded that even people in outstanding physical condition can also be at risk.”
+“It’s important to remember that everybody is at risk for heat stroke and heat-related illness,” said Chadwick Miller, MD, MS, associate professor, Department of Emergency Medicine at Wake Forest Baptist Medical Center.
+“While we know that young children and older adults are at higher risk for heat stroke and heat illness, we should also be reminded that even people in outstanding physical condition can also be at risk.”

-To avoid these potentially serious medical problems, the Centers for Disease Control and American Red Cross recommend the following safety tips:
+To avoid heat stroke and heat-related illnesses, the Centers for Disease Control and American Red Cross recommend the following safety tips:

 - Dress for the heat.
 Wear lightweight, light-colored clothing.
 Light colors will reflect away some of the sun's energy.
 It is also a good idea to wear hats or to use an umbrella.